 The Graduate Student Combinatorics Conference (GSCC) 2020 will be held on March 27-28, 2020 at UCSD.

-Given the extraordinary conditions we find ourselves in for Spring 2020, the faculty of the Department of Mathematics has decided to allow students in any Math Department major (MA27, MA29, MA30, MA31, MA32, MA33, MA34, MA35) to take a maximum of four Spring 2020 major courses on a P/NP basis.
+The faculty of the Department of Mathematics have decided to allow students in any Math Department major (MA27, MA29, MA30, MA31, MA32, MA33, MA34, MA35) to take a maximum of four Spring 2020 major courses on a P/NP basis.

-Students who decide to take a course, or courses, a P/NP basis should send the department a message on the Virtual Advising Center (VAC) so their audit can be updated to accept the grading choice.
+Students who decide to take major-required course(s) on a P/NP basis should send the department a message on the Virtual Advising Center (VAC) so their degree audit can be updated to accept the grading choice.

 Students with questions about the pros and cons of taking courses P/NP should consult with mathematics advising staff via the VAC.